clerk67/circlefs/README.md

 - `--region REGION`

     The name of AWS Region where your Amazon S3 bucket is located.
-If not specified, Circus will automatically detect the location of you bucket.
+If not specified, Circus will automatically detect the location of your bucket.

 - `--log_output PATH`